Q2 Elastic Cloud Revenue of $69.0 million, Up 84% year-over-year

 Elastic Corporate Communications

-- Non-GAAP operating loss was $1.7 million; non-GAAP operating margin was -1%
+- Non-GAAP operating profit was $1.4 million; non-GAAP operating margin was 1%

 Key Customer Metrics: